 Trilliant cut diamonds

 Effectively a triangular brilliant, the trilliant cut diamond is surprisingly rare for a cut with such striking sparkle.
-As classic jewellery design leans towards symmetry, this cut is more often found as supporting stones either side of a centre diamond than as a main feature.
+As classic jewellery design leans towards symmetry, this cut is more often found as accent stones either side of a centre diamond than as the main feature.

-With the modern notion of having a diamond engagement ring that is unlike everyone else’s, cushion cuts and oval cuts have gained enough popularity to no longer be considered as obscure diamond styles.
+With the desire for a diamond engagement ring unlike everyone else’s, cushion cuts and oval cuts have gained enough popularity to no longer be considered obscure diamond styles.
 Perhaps the trilliant cut will soon follow suit.

-Visit our online gallery for the greatest selection of classic and unusual, hand crafted diamond engagement rings, or visit our showroom in Cape Town today.
+To find your unusual diamond cut, browse our collection of hand-crafted diamond engagement rings online, or visit our showroom in Cape Town today.